-Citation with stable link: Philip A. Harland, 'Indian wisdom: Apuleius on the amazing naked philosophers and Pythagoras’ journeys (mid-second century CE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=9426.
+Citation with stable link: Philip A. Harland, 'Indian wisdom: Apuleius on the amazing naked philosophers and Pythagoras’ journeys (mid-second century CE),' Ethnic Relations and Migration in the Ancient World, last modified February 19, 2023, http://philipharland.com/Blog/?p=9426.

 In the first speech below, which was likely delivered at Carthage in the 160s CE, Apuleius relates to his audience the wonders of India and argues that the most amazing thing of all is the extremely wise group of gymnosophists, literally naked philosophers, that are found there.
 The characterization of Indians as wise contrasts, of course, to his summary characterization of Judeans as “superstitious” (referring to a common perspective of the Roman elites, who contrasted such foreign customs, superstitio, to their own, “proper” upper-class Roman customs, religio).
 While one “barbarian” people can be readily dismissed, another (very distant one) can be placed on a pedestal as a model of wisdom.
 Philostratos’ novelistic story about Apollonios of Tyana (written a few decades after Apuleius’ speech) likewise places Indians at the top of a barbarian hierarchy of wisdom (link).
 The Judean Philo used this high respect for Indian wisdom as a means of boosting the position of a particular Judean group, the Essenes (link).
 Several other posts titled “Indian wisdom” (under the wise “barbarians” category) likewise deal with the gymnosophists.